-Most type of samples like biofluids, tissue culture extracts and cell lysates (except urine) must be purified of macromolecular components by using filter tubes.
+Most types of samples like biofluids, tissue culture extracts and cell lysates (except urine) have molecules larger than 500kDa.
+In those cases we recommend filtering macromolecular components by using filter tubes before acquiring spectra from the samples.
 Pipette the sample into the sample reservoir (upper part) of the prewashed microcentrifuge filter tube.

-- The reservoir holds a maximum of 500 μL.
+- The reservoir holds a maximum of $500~\mu L$ .
 Because of this limitation, most samples will require two filters for efficient collection of filtered samples.
-Centrifuge the sample for 30-60 minutes at 13,000 rpm or 13,793 rcf. - Some samples may need more time in the centrifuge.
+Centrifuge the sample for 30-60 minutes at 13,000~rpm or 13,793~rcf. - Some samples may need more time in the centrifuge.
 Centrifuge until you get the maximum amount of sample possible accumulated in the filtrate receiver.
 Record the time in your laboratory notebook. - The final filtrate should ideally be clear of any coloration.
 In most cases, coloration is the result of a filter breakdown, in which case the filtrate should be re-filtered through a new filter.